Monday, March 30, 2026

 Cheyenne looked up at me.
 "Silly."

-Her voice was huskily soft, and it could be so sweet as to be horrifying.
+Her voice had sleep.
+A soft, husky edge to it, and it could be so sweet as to be horrifying.
 But there must have been some knife in her throat; her voice cut like a file at that response.
 I stepped back in defense.

 "What?
 What's silly?"
 I asked nervously.

-Suddenly she smiled and acted as though nothing was said at all.
+Suddenly she formed a cat-like smile and acted as though nothing was said at all.
 "Oh, forget it.
 What did you say your name was?"

 (A fictitious passage)